QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

 ..     *(10, 20)

-Complex numbers are another primitive data type, with the imaginary part being specified by ``im``
+Complex numbers are another primitive data type, with the imaginary part being specified by ``im``.

 .. code-block:: julia